Home » Course » Desserts

 • vanilla extract

-Crumble mixture is also made by cutting cold butter into the flour mixture.
+Crumble mixture is made by cutting cold butter into the flour mixture.
 Similarly, use a pastry cutter or food processor (pulse it) to do that.

 Don’t forget to serve with a scoop (or two) of vanilla ice cream.

 That warm pie/crumble combination with cold vanilla ice cream is a dream come true.
+My foodie heart just skipped a beat thinking about it.

 Tips and Tricks